SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Changing_ownership_of_alarms.md

 # Changing ownership of alarms

-The Alarm Ownership feature in DataMiner Cube allows unambiguous assignment of responsibility for individual alarm events, as well as tracking of those responsibilities.
+The Alarm Ownership feature allows unambiguous assignment of responsibility for individual alarm events, as well as tracking of those responsibilities.

 When the DataMiner System generates a new alarm event, the *Alarm Type* property is set to "New Alarm", the *Owner* property is set to "System", and the *User Status* property is set to "Not Assigned".